On this page:

 Getting Quotes & Estimates for a Survey

-When buying or selling a property, the real estate agent might use a particular appraiser and either add their price to closing costs or get the money upfront.
+When buying or selling a property, the real estate agent might use a particular appraiser and either add their fees to closing costs or get the money upfront.
 In the five states listed above, if you are the seller, you can ask that the survey gets charged to the buyer.

-However, an appraisal could be completely different than the survey and include the fair market value for the house and property, not just property lines and boundaries.
+However, an appraisal could be completely different from the survey and include the fair market value for the house and property, not just property lines and boundaries.
 To get a realistic estimate of how much a survey will cost when buying or selling a property, the best place to start is a reputable local real estate agent.

-Another source for an independent survey team is from the building inspector or tax assessor’s office.
+Another source for an independent survey team is the building inspector or tax assessor’s office.
 Both deal with survey teams regularly and know who will give you a fair price.

-Remember to save money on moving, removing, or rebuilding, always start a new project with an independent survey.
-And, when you plan to build a fence, discuss it with your neighbors to see if you can split the costs of the survey and the fence.
+Remember to save money on moving, removing, or rebuilding, and always start a new project with an independent survey.
+When you plan to build a fence, discuss it with your neighbors to see if you can split the costs of the survey and the fence.

 All pricing information on this page is based on average industry costs, and is subject to variance for project-specific materials, labor rates, and requirements.